luwanquan/babel-preset-vca-jsx/README.md

    ```

-### Why is preset instead of plugin?
+## Why is preset instead of plugin?

-When you want to perform rapid prototyping in the `vue-cli` zero configuration startup, the configured babel-plugin will run before `@vue/babel-preset-app` due to the order in which the babel configuration is executed.
-So we need to configure it as babel-preset, which can be applied to both `@vue/cli` create projects and `@vue/cli-service-global` projects
+Because the current babel plugin must be executed after `@vue/babel-preset-app`.

+See [Babel](https://babeljs.io/docs/en/plugins#plugin-ordering) for the order in which plugins and presets are executed.